AeroUnion Flight 302: Investigation

 The Direction General of Civil Aeronautics (DGAC) of the Ministry of Communications and Transportation of Mexico (SCT) opened an investigation into the accident.
-Assistance was provided by Airbus, the aircraft's manufacturer; and by France's aircraft accident investigation body, the Bureau d'Enquêtes et d'Analyses pour la Sécurité de l'Aviation Civile (BEA).
+Assistance was provided by Airbus, the aircraft's manufacturer; and by France's aircraft accident investigation body, the Bureau of Enquiry and Analysis for Civil Aviation Safety (BEA).

 The investigation noted that on final approach the speed decreased to 110 kn (more than 20 kn below typical final approach speed) followed by the crew pulling the control column which resulted in further speed decay and increased angle of attack.
 The stick shaker, stall warning and Alpha Floor protection activated and caused the engines to accelerate to maximum thrust.
-In response to the pitch up momentum produced by the accelerating engines the control column was pushed forward however the trim was at 10.25 degrees nose up and was not adjusted.
+In response to the pitch up momentum produced by the accelerating engines, the control column was pushed forward, however the trim was at 10.25 degrees nose up and was not adjusted.
 The aircraft pitched up reaching an angle of attack of 41 degrees, the speed decayed to 70 kn, the stick shaker and stall warning activated again, the control column was at its forward stop, and the aircraft began to descend.
 During the last 10 seconds of flight the control column was reversed to its backward stop while the aircraft was losing height until impact.